Trier Cathedral Treasury - © Amt für kirchliche Denkmalpflege Trier, Rita Heyen

 Families II ***: € 10,00

-* (Children (4 to 16 years), severely handicapped persons and accompanying persons, as far as registered in the ID card, pupils / students, Zivis / FSJler / conscripts on presentation of the ID card.)
+* (Children (6 years and older), severely handicapped persons and accompanying persons, as far as registered in the ID card, pupils / students, Zivis / FSJler / conscripts on presentation of the ID card.)

 ** 1 adult and up to 4 children